 We propose a number of projects with financing and delivery mechanisms that involve either community engagement or where a collective approach would be beneficial.
-Some of these also involve the use of carbon credits, which as things presently stand (and in the absence of significant fiscal incentives in sectors such as domestic heating) is the main novel financing instrument that private actors have access to.
+Some of these also involve the use of carbon credits4, which as things presently stand (and in the absence of significant fiscal incentives in sectors such as domestic heating) is the main novel financing instrument that private actors have access to.
 These projects include:

-Agrivoltaic and agroforestry schemes where dedicated funds could be established if a co-ordinated collective approach was taken by farmers.
-An innovative financing mechanism for the proposed Cumbrian Coastal Community Forestry is designed to promote community governance and engagement and maximise community 'goods' arising from the project.
+8. Create agrivoltaic and agroforestry schemes where dedicated funds could be established if a coordinated collective approach was taken by farmers.
+9. Establish an innovative financing mechanism for the proposed Cumbrian Coastal Community Forest that is designed to promote community governance and engagement and maximise community 'goods' arising from the project.
 This mechanism also involves the use of carbon credits.
-A proposal for a collective financing 'warehouse' for woodland, peatland and other nature-based projects using carbon financing.
+10. Set up a financing 'warehouse' for woodland, peatland and other nature-based projects using carbon financing, carbon credits and biodiversity net gain 5 .
 The latter might include such as nutrient reduction through changes to livestock farming in the Petteril and Natural Flood Management (NFM) measures in the Wyre.
-Significant community investment in the "Collette" offshore wind project, engaging the local community in this major contributor to Cumbria's net zero agenda and promoting the flow of investment returns and other economic benefits into the local economy.
+11. Enable significant community investment in the "Collette" offshore wind project , engaging the local community in this major contributor to Cumbria's net zero agenda and promoting the flow of investment returns and other economic benefits into the local economy.